Manfred Gnädinger

 Manfred Gnädinger (1936 in Boehringen, Germany – 28 December 2002, in Camelle, Spain) a.k.a.
 Man or O Alemán was a German hermit and sculptor who lived in the village of Camelle, on the Costa da Morte, in Galicia (Spain).
 He spent much of his time building sculptures on the beach and tending to his small garden.
-In November 2002, when the oil spill of the Prestige destroyed his sculptures and the ecosystem of the area he lived in.
-News reports stated that locals believed that Man let himself die of melancholy and sadness, thus becoming a symbol of the destruction unleashed by the oil spill.
+In November 2002, when the oil spill of the Prestige destroyed his sculptures and the ecosystem of the area he lived in, news reports stated that locals believed that Gnädinger let himself die of melancholy and sadness.
+He thus became a symbol of the destruction caused by the oil spill.

 Hermit and sculptor

-In 1962, Manfred Gnädinger or "Man" arrived in the small village of Camelle on the Costa da Morte, in Galicia (Spain), from Boehringen at Lake Constance in southern Germany.
+In 1962, Manfred Gnädinger arrived in the small village of Camelle on the Costa da Morte, in Galicia (Spain), from Boehringen at Lake Constance in southern Germany.
 His whereabouts before this period are unknown.
-He was described as having been well-dressed and educated, when he arrived.
+He was described as having been well-dressed and educated when he arrived.
 It is said that he went mad after falling in love with the teacher of the village and being rejected.
-A few years later, after studying ecological issues, he built himself a small hut on the beach of the village, next to the Atlantic Ocean, and spent the next thirty years in this place, where he quickly became an object of curiosity for the village.
+A few years later, after studying ecological issues, he built himself a small hut on the beach of the village next to the Atlantic Ocean.
+He spent the next thirty years in this place, where he quickly became an object of curiosity for the village.
 Inhabitants referred to him in Galician as O Alemán (the German), then just "Man", a name he eagerly accepted for its symbolism.
-Tall, with a long beard, and dressed only with a loincloth in any weather, he would swim out in the ocean, even after he was fifty years old.
+Tall, with a long beard, and wearing only a loincloth regardless the weather, he would swim out in the ocean, even after he was fifty years old.
 He had no electricity or running water in his hut, and was a strict vegetarian, eating only from the small organic garden he had created.

-Man executed colorful sculptures out of stones, driftwood, animal remains and other elements washed up by the sea, which sometimes reminded people of Gaudí's work.
-Tourists would come to visit the open-air museum he had created where the sculptures integrated into the natural landscape.
-Man's only source of revenue was a small fee (1€ as of 2002) he would ask from everyone visiting the Museum of the German.
+Man created colourful sculptures out of stones, driftwood, animal remains and other elements washed up by the sea.
+Some of these have been compared to Antoni Gaudi's work.
+Tourists would come to visit the open-air Museum of the German he had created where his sculptures were integrated in the natural landscape.
+Man's only source of revenue was a small fee (1€ as of 2002) he would ask of everyone visiting the Museum of the German.
 Man would also ask visitors to do drawings for him in small notebooks.
-More than 1000 of such notebooks were found after his death with around 200,000 drawings.
+More than 1000 of these notebooks were found after his death with around 200,000 drawings.